Try this dairy free Pumpkin Fudge if you love fudge if you don't eat dairy because you're vegan.

 - Using a small cookie scoop, measure out 2 teaspoons of fudge batter.

 - Dump fudge on to plate of cinnamon sugar and roll around until covered.

-- Pick up ball and roll on palm of your hand until you have a nicely shaped ball.
+- Pick up the ball and roll on the palm of your hand until you have a nicely shaped ball.
 (Note: if fudge batter is too sticky to handle, you may want to place it in the refrigerator to firm up a bit.)

 - Place fudge balls on a dish or tray, slightly apart, and put in the refrigerator to harden up for a few hours.
 Store balls in a covered container in the refrigerator.

 - Using a small cookie scoop, place 2 scoops into a silicon baking cups.